 If you were successful give yourself a reward or some credit.
 Good job!

 If you weren’t successful also give yourself a bit of a pat on the back.
 Think about why it didn’t work.
 Maybe you just didn’t really want to do the project as much as you thought.
 Maybe life circumstances got in the way.
 This happens.
-Failure can be looked on as preparation for future success.
+Failure can be looked at as preparation for future success.

 In both cases what did you learn from the experience?

-I don’t think there is any one right way to do things.
+I don’t think there is one right way to do things.
 As we ourselves and our situations change constantly, the routines and methods that serve us change as well.

 This is meant to be a simple system that you can tweak to fit your own personal goals and development.
 We all know what we need to do.
 It is focusing and getting it done that is the hard part!